 Industry reaction to the revamped program is nothing but positive.

-An MGM Resorts International spokesperson said it shows the commission’s commitment to responsible gambling:
+An MGM Resorts International spokesperson said it shows the commission’s commitment to responsible gambling in MA:

 “GameSense has been a tremendous success and is already transforming the way the industry approaches responsible gambling.
 With GameSense, responsible gambling education and outreach is integrated into our guest service model, ensuring players have the tools and resources to keep gambling a safe, enjoyable experience.